Coffee Creek, Montana

 Coffee Creek is an unincorporated community in Fergus County, Montana, United States.
+As of the 2020 census, Coffee Creek had a population of 22.
 It is located along Montana Highway 81 in west central Fergus County, several miles northwest of Denton.
 Coffee Creek has a post office with the ZIP code 59424.

 History

 A post office has been in operation in Coffee Creek since 1914.
 The community took its name from nearby Coffee Creek.

 Coffee Creek used to be a large town when railways were the main form of transportation.
 There were a number of reasons for the town's decline including fires, supply and demand, and the invention of the car.

 Name

-Coffee Creek's name was based off the dark brown color of the waterway through the community.
+Coffee Creek's name was based on the dark brown color of the waterway through the community.